Jain-Sunaina/-100-days-coding-challange/README.md

 📌 Day 9: Power Calculation

 Problem Statement: Help Shashank in calculating the value of S, which is given as follows.
 Since the value of S can be very large, he only wants the last 2 digits of S.

+📌 Day 10: Permuting Two Arrays

+Problem Statement: There are two n-element arrays of integers A, B and .Permute them into some A' and B' such that the relation A'[i] + B'[i] >=k holds for all i where 0<=i<n.
+There will be q queries consisting of A, B, k and .
+For each query, return YES if some permutation A', B' satisfying the relation exists.
+Otherwise, return NO.